Validate my next move → Career Quiz

 - These questions are stronger because they move you toward action.

-- On WisGrowth, the best sequence is to pair those reflections with the career quiz and a small experiment so the answer becomes observable instead of theoretical.
+- On WisGrowth, the best sequence is to pair those reflections with the career quiz and a validation sprint so the answer becomes observable instead of theoretical.

 Short answer: Confusion and fear often overlap, but they are not the same.
 Confusion means you do not yet have enough structure or evidence to compare options well.